Cyndra-project/cyndra/services/cyndra-actix-web/README.md

-## Cyndra service integration for the Actix Web framework.
+## Cyndra service integration for the Actix Web framework

 ### Example